 In his life, Roman Lopez has faced a variety of obstacles, sometimes thinking that nothing was really going his way.
-He admits he sometimes felt like he did not have a future beyond his negative experiences.
-But he hasn’t let these challenges and struggles deter him, making his way to the University of Oklahoma as a freshman this fall.
+But he hasn’t let these challenges and struggles deter him.

-After earning valedictorian honors at Capitol Hill High School in Oklahoma City, Okla., he used a large part of his speech to thank his mom and dad for all the sacrifices they had made for him and his siblings, two older brothers and a younger sister.
-Lopez watched his dad, who did not graduate high school, and his mom work hard to make ends meet.
-He saw his parents work long hours to make sure their kids had everything they needed, even following their divorce.
+After earning valedictorian honors at Capitol Hill High School in Oklahoma City, Lopez used a large part of his speech to thank his mom and dad for all the sacrifices they had made for him and his siblings, two older brothers and a younger sister.
+He watched his dad, who did not graduate high school, and his mom work hard to make ends meet.
 Seeing this dedication and sacrifice has motivated Lopez, not only throughout his high school career but also into the next chapter of his life at OU.

-“Try to use whatever you are facing to motivate you to go to college and be successful,” Lopez shared.
+“Try to use whatever you are facing to motivate you to go and become the best version of you,” Lopez shared.
 “I’ve met a lot of people at OU who have had tough experiences and then they're here and they're making it work, and everything I've been through, I'm here and I'm going to make it work whatever it takes.
 If you really want it, don't just stop caring.
 You should always care and drive yourself to do the best you can.”